hsianghsing/PAGCN/README.md

 # PAGCN
-## Will be avaiable as soon as possible
+## The code will be available as soon as possible